Batmanian/KeithDunstan/src/posts/supporting-a-column/5-the-columns-on-the-road-to-timbertop.md

 date: 1966-11-11
 summary: The fifth chapter of Keith's second book, 'Supporting a column'.
 tags:
-  - Charles, Prince of Wales
+  - Charles - Prince of Wales
   - Commonwealth of Nations
   - Timbertop
   - Geelong Grammar School